- About Breast Cancer

 Local Resources for You – Western New York

-Susan G. Komen® WNY is your local source for funding breast cancer detection, support and educational awareness in the eight counties of WNY.
-Komen WNY is investing in education, diagnosis, treatment and support programs that serve uninsured or underinsured WNY counties residents.
-To learn more about how these programs and services are selected for funding by Komen WNY click here.
+Susan G. Komen® Upstate NY is your local source for funding breast cancer detection, support and educational awareness in the eight counties of WNY.
+Komen is investing in education, diagnosis, treatment and support programs that serve uninsured or underinsured WNY counties residents.
+To learn more about how these programs and services are selected for funding by Komen Upstate NY click here.

 Cancer Services Program of Western New York